-Former Tamil Nadu Chief Minister and President of DMK, which is presently a member of the ruling coalition at the Indian central government, told reporters on August 20, 2012, "Between 1991 and 2011 there were 167 attacks on Tamil fishermen in which 85 persons were killed and 180 injured".
+Former Tamil Nadu Chief Minister and President of DMK, which is presently a member of the ruling coalition at the Indian central government, told reporters on August 20, 2012, "Between 1991 and 2011 there were 167 attacks on Tamil fishermen in which 85 persons were killed and 180 injured" (The Hindu; August 21, 2012).
 Most likely he got the information from the Indian government and this may be an update to the information the Indian Defense Minister provided in 2007 (see previous paragraph).

 Some others put the death toll much too higher.
 Asia Time Online reported on February 23, 2011 that, "Over the years, around 400 fishermen have lost their lives, over 2,000 have been injured and about 90 have gone missing".
 Asia Time Online did not specify the time frame of these 400 deaths.
 There were newspaper reports of killings in the 1990s and if Asia Time Online included the deaths from all those years is not clear.

 Even if we are to take the Indian government count of 77 (1991 to April 2007), that is too many killings.